InfoFinland - Health services in Finland

 You can find more information on municipality of residence on the InfoFinland page Municipality of residence in Finland.

-The website of the Finnish Immigration Service (Maahanmuuttovirasto) provides additional information about residence permits for studies and national health insurance, which you will need for the permit.
+The InfoFinland page Study in Finland and the website of the Finnish Immigration Service provide additional information about residence permits for studies and health insurance, which you will need for the permit.

 If you have come to Finland as a quota refugee, you have a municipality of residence in Finland and are entitled to use public health services.